comitanigiacomo/cyberSecurity/underTheWire/century.md

 The password for Century8 is in a readme file somewhere within the contacts, desktop, documents, downloads, favorites, music, or videos folder in the user’s profile.

-At first, i tried runing the command `Get-ChildItem ..\ -Recurse -File -Filter readme* ` to do a recursive search to find the file baing the research on the name of th file
+Firstly, I tried running the command `Get-ChildItem ..\ -Recurse -File -Filter readme*` to perform a recursive search for files with "readme" in their name.

-Upon all the output, i found it
+From the output, I identified the file `Readme.txt`.

 ```
 cmd : Get-ChildItem ..\ -Recurse -File -Filter readme*